How to Install PHP on Arch Linux

 extension=sqlite3

-To enable MySQL/MariaDB support, uncomment these lines:
+For GD and MySQL/MariaDB support, enable these lines:

 extension=mysqli